redstrate/Kawari/README.md

 # Kawari

 A substitute for a few official servers such as “ffxiv.com” and “square-enix.com”.
-It’s still early in development, but can already emulate the basic login flow.
+It’s still early in development, but it can already emulate the basic login flow.

-**Notice:** This is not allow you to download game files you legally do not have access to, or circumvent other copyright protections enacted by Square Enix.
+**Notice:** This does not allow you to download copyrighted game files, or circumvent the copyright protections enacted by Square Enix.

 ## Components